-These elements have similar chemistries to lithium and have recently been extensively investigated, including sodium-ion batteries (SIBs), potassium-ion batteries (PIBs), zinc-ion batteries (ZIBs), and aluminium-ion batteries (AIBs).
-Despite promising aspects relating to redox potential and energy density the development of these beyond-LIBs has been impeded by the lack of suitable electrode materials
+These elements have similar chemistries to lithium and have recently been extensively investigated, including sodium-ion batteries (SIBs), potassium-ion batteries (PIBs), zinc-ion batteries (ZIBs), and aluminum-ion batteries (AIBs).
+Despite promising aspects relating to redox potential and energy density, the development of these beyond-LIBs has been impeded by the lack of suitable electrode materials

 New research led by Professor Guoxiu Wang from the University of Technology Sydney, and published in Nature Communications, describes a strategy using interface strain engineering in a 2D graphene nanomaterial to produce a new type of cathode.
 Strain engineering is the process of tuning a material’s properties by altering its mechanical or structural attributes.

 “Beyond-lithium-ion batteries are promising candidates for high-energy-density, low-cost, and large-scale energy storage applications.
 However, the main challenge lies in the development of suitable electrode materials,” Professor Wang, Director of the UTS Centre for Clean Energy Technology, said.

 “This research demonstrates a new type of zero-strain cathodes for reversible intercalation of beyond-Li+ ions (Na+, K+, Zn2+, Al3+) through interface strain engineering of a 2D multilayered VOPO4-graphene heterostructure.